A selection of common questions.

 E-bikes handle much like a regular bike and can be a great alternative for cyclist needing an extra boost.
 E-bikes provide greater access to bicycle touring for cyclists that are recovering from injuries (and have not fully regained previous fitness levels), less-experienced riders, and those desiring the opportunity to conquer more challenging tours.

 We encourage you try an e-bike for a full day over a variety of terrain.
 Many bike shops have e-bikes available for rent.
 Because these bikes are heavier (50+ pounds) they require both strength and balance particularly when mounting and dismounting the bike and traveling at slow speeds.
 If you have trouble with stability, handling or balance these bikes are not recommended for you.

 Read our full information on e-bikes here.

 I like a mirror on my handlebar.
 Are they compatible with your bikes?

-All of our bikes, including e-bikes, in Latin America and Europe accommodate bar-end mirrors.
+All of our bikes, including e-bikes, in South America and Europe accommodate bar-end mirrors.

 Do I need to bring my own helmet?